 Today, those applying for health insurance plans through the marketplaces no longer need to worry about providing the entire medical histories of themselves and their loved ones.

-That’s because one of the main reforms attached to the ACA prohibited insurance providers from refusing to sell or renew plans because of a person’s pre-existing conditions or from charging higher rates because of a person’s health status.
+That’s because one of the main ACA reforms prohibited insurance providers from refusing to sell or renew plans because of pre-existing conditions.
+Nor can they charge higher rates because of a person’s health status.

-As a result, one of the only health-related questions you’re likely to find on an application is: have you used any tobacco products regularly (four or more times per week) within the last six months?
+One of the only health-related questions you'll find on an application is: have you used any tobacco products regularly within the last six months?

 This question will show up from time to time.
 Just not on applications related to the federal health marketplace or even a few of the state-based ones.
 This is because the Affordable Care Act allows insurance companies to charge people who use tobacco products up to 50 percent more for premiums.
 It also allows states to mandate a lower percentage or no surcharge at all.
 A number of states have taken the government up on this offer.

 The only other health-related questions you'll be asked on one of the state-run health insurance marketplaces are likely to be optional.

 For example, LifeWise Health Plan of Washington's application includes a small section that asks people the following questions:

 These questions aren’t included to deny coverage or increase the premiums.
 They’re asked so the provider can assist people who may answer "yes" to one or more of them.